Canon 200D vs Olympus PEN-F

 The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus PEN-F are two digital cameras that were announced, respectively, in June 2017 and January 2016.
 The 200D is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Olympus PEN-F